Acizza/TwichIRC/README.md

 password:<oauth code>
 channels:<channels to join after login>
 ```
-Note that the channel setting is optional.
+Note that the "channels" setting is optional.

 Once logged in, you can use several commands: